INTERNSHIP PROMOTION AND CONNECTION

 Member organizations host groups of students to present key aspects of their business operation that are likely relevant to student career decisions.
 Guidance is also offered regarding the organization’s recruitment process and how students could best navigate that process.
 Students have an opportunity to meet several professionals from the organization, tour the facility, and observe culture-revealing aspects of the organization.

-ITCGKC reaches out to member organizations to identify and coach hosts for this event.
+ITCGKC reaches out to member organizations to identify hosts for this event.
 Academic members are informed of the process for their students to register for this unique event.
 Details are sent to both regarding the following:

 ● screening and selection process with timeline for interested students

 ● orientation for selected students, to include codes of conduct and attire

 ● ITCGKC-provided transportation on the day of the event

 There is a cost for participation for students and host organizations which varies by membership type.

 Many of our participants have obtained internships during their college years and later secured jobs with our host companies.
 Most recently, Hans Peter from Benedictine College attended the GCB and subsequently secured an internship with ITC and is now working for Scarbrough International.